 A divorce is a legal judgment terminating a Nevada marriage.
 During divorce proceedings, a court determines the division of community property and alimony payments.
 If the couple has children under 18, the court also determines child custody and child support.

-To help you better understand the divorce process in Nevada, our Las Vegas family law attorneys discuss the following, below:
+To help you better understand the divorce process in the state of Nevada, our Las Vegas family law attorneys discuss the following 12 key things to know:

 - 1. Who can file for divorce in Nevada?

-- 2. What are the grounds for a divorce in Nevada?
+- 2. What are the grounds for divorcing in Nevada?